You build your typeform out of questions. Here are all the different question types that you can use to create your typeform.

 This allows you to add a legal note/disclaimer to your typeform.
 If you need people to agree to your Legal question to complete your typeform and submit responses, set this question as Required.

 This only accepts numbers as an answer.
 When you want to know how many of something someone wants, use this to make sure they give you a numerical answer.
-The number question only supports positive whole numbers of up to nine digits – you cannot use decimal points, or negative numbers.
+The number question only supports positive whole numbers of up to fifteen digits – you cannot use decimal points, or negative numbers.

 For ZIP codes you must use the Short Text question type.